Milad-Akarie/auto_route_library/README.md

  ```
 **Note:** Default values are respected.
 Required fields are also respected and handled properly.

-The generated `BookDetailsRoute` will deliver the same arguments to it's corresponding page.
+The generated `BookDetailsRoute` will deliver the same arguments to its corresponding page.
 ```drt
 router.push(BookDetailsRoute(book: book));
 ```